pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 <svg title='OTel PxL script output in the Live UI' src='plugin/otel-script-output.png'/>

+> This PxL script calculates the rate of HTTP requests made to each pod in your cluster and exports that data as an OTel Gauge metric.

 7. To validate that the data has been received by the OTel collector, check logs for the the `otel-collector-*` pod.
 If the export was successful, you should see logs similar to:

 ```bash
 2022-04-15T20:48:20.633Z    INFO    loggingexporter/logging_exporter.go:54    MetricsExporter    {"#metrics": 32}
 ```

-> So what does this PxL script actually do?
-This PxL script calculates the rate of HTTP requests made to each pod in your cluster and exports that data as an OpenTelemetry Gauge metric.

 > If this is your first PxL script, you may want to check out the [Writing a PxL Script Tutorial](/tutorials/pxl-scripts/write-pxl-scripts/) to learn more.
 We'll give a high-level overview of this script below.